Scott Terry (musician): Musical career

 In 1996, while in college, Terry founded and formed the band Red Wanting Blue.
 He went on to travel and record with the band, performing nearly 200 shows a year.

 Terry has written for and recorded 13 albums with Red Wanting Blue: Velveteen (1996), Image Trigger (1998), Model Citizen (2000), Sirens (2001), Souvenirs of City Life (2002), Pride: The Cold Lover (2004), The Warehouse Sessions (2006), These Magnificent Miles (2008 & re-release, 2010), From The Vanishing Point (2011), Little America (2014), RWB20 Live at Lincoln Theater (2016), The Wanting (2018) and The Peppermint Sessions (2020).

 From the Vanishing Point debuted at No. 10 on the Billboard Heatseekers Chart.
 Little America debuted at No. 3 on the Billboard Heatseekers Chart and No. 31 on the Billboard Mainstream Rock Chart.
 The Wanting debuted at No. 3 on the Billboard Heatseekers Chart.

 In 2017, Scott Terry embarked in a side project in collaboration with friends Eric Hall of Red Wanting Blue, Tim Warren and Eric Donnelly of The Alternate Routes to form the quartet ARWBx4.
 The quartet set out on a short tour playing re-worked versions each other's songs.
 A live album was recorded at the Fairfield Theater Company in Connecticut and a concert film was recorded live at Rockwood Music Hall, NYC.

-Personal life

-Terry currently resides in Brooklyn, New York and travels often to Columbus, Ohio where Red Wanting Blue is headquartered.